“Let’s face it, when the Garland temperament doesn’t interfere, there’s no finer entertainer today.” – Frank Arganbright, 1962

 Listen to “Could You Pass In Love?” here:

-Photo: Clipping of Judy featuring a photo taken during a “Good News” broadcast with the show’s director Bill Bacher.
+Photos: Clipping of Judy featuring a photo taken during a “Good News” broadcast with the show’s director Bill Bacher.
+Rare disc photo from the John Newton Collection.
+Thanks, John!

 September 8, 1940: Judy’s mom settles Judy’s dilemma of who to date.
 Plus, Judy gets her makeup touched up on the set of Strike Up The Band, although by this date Judy was already finished with that film and was in the middle of filming Little Nellie Kelly.